The following term life insurance rates are for someone in their 20s in excellent health, with no other risk factors.

 Term Life Insurance (typically) won’t last forever.

-Because we offer a wide variety of different insurance products here at I&E including term life insurance, we know that one of the most common questions we get regarding term life insurance is…
+Because we offer a wide variety of different life insurance products here at I&E, including term life insurance, we know that one of the most common questions we get regarding term life insurance is…

 “What happens when the TERM ends?”

 This is because for many, it’s surprising to learn that if they purchase a term life insurance policy today and pay the premium for the next 20 years, at the end of it all, the policy will simply end and they will get nothing in return.